Suppen/Telegram-API-wrapper-for-JS/README.md

 They are also readable on [https://doc.suppen.no/teleapiwrapper](https://doc.suppen.no/teleapiwrapper)

 ## Changelog
+* **2.2.0**: Added the game methods, bringing the wrapper up to date with BotAPI v2.2
 * **2.1.0**: Brought the wrapper up to date with BotAPI v2.1
 * **2.0.2**: Minor changes to the readme, and modularized the code.
 No functional changes
 * **2.0.1**: Minor bugfix